leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 **3. Product/Order Contents Information:** This section contains information about the products in the order.

+The final report with the above categories is shown below.

 ![](/images/L-Dev-Report_from_Scratch/98.png)

-The SalesOrder report is designed to be drilled to from a report that lists **OrderID**s (such as our CustomerOrderHistory report), so that the user can choose one OrderID to drill on, then it will open the SalesOrder report for that OrderID.
+The SalesOrder report is designed to be drilled to from a report that lists **OrderIDs** (such as the CustomerOrderHistory report), so that the user can choose one OrderID to drill on, then SalesOrder will open and display a report for that specific OrderID.
 This allows the user to focus in on one order in SalesOrder while still giving them the flexibility to also view all previous orders from a comprehensive list in CustomerOrderHistory.

 The following screenshot shows the steps for how one would perform a DRILL on an OrderID from the CustomerOrderHistory report.
 Do not repeat these steps yet, because it will not work for you until you’ve built your SalesOrder report with a ReportDrill().